pprevos/r4h2o/manuscript/r4h2o_01_introduction.md

 The data for the second case study consists of the results of a survey of water consumers about their perception of tap water services.
 Participants use the Tidyverse to clean, visualise and analyse this data and produce output as a Word document.

 ![Figure 1.3: Case Study 2 visualisation](resources/10_surveys/pii_dendogram.png)

-### Case Study 3: Water Consumption
-In the last case study, participants use the advanced functionalities of the Tidyverse to analyse data from smart meters to find anomalies in water consumption.
-This case study is under development.

 ## Participant Activities
 Besides the case studies, the content of this course contains several activities for participants.
 These icons are used throughout the text to indicate these activities: